UMC 42x7/4x9 / N38

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical equipment or very advanced devices.
+- Wide application in modern technologies – are utilized in HDD drives, electric motors, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: